nighteous/about_me/README.md

 # about_me
 A simple about me app which doesnt really contain anything about me but does tell you about jujutsu kaisen while having a picture of zhongli from genshin impact

+## To Do
+Make a real About Me application